Back to Blog

 "Make It Systematic"

 Now you take what worked in pilots and build repeatable systems around it.
-This is where most companies either scale successfully or flame out spectacularly.
+This is where most companies either scale successfully or flame out.

-We don’t just copy-paste successful pilots.
-We extract the underlying principles and adapt them to new contexts.
+The approach doesn't just copy-paste successful pilots.
+Extract the underlying principles and adapt them to new contexts.

 Systematic Expansion Process: